Convicted Prisoners Voting Bill

 Government Spending

-The bill is not expected to have a significant direct impact on government spending.
-The cost of implementing the legislation is likely minimal, relating primarily to administrative changes and legal publication costs.
-No specific figures are available within the provided text.
+The bill is not expected to significantly impact government spending.
+The administrative cost of enforcing the ban is likely to be minimal.

 Groups Affected